sap-tutorials/Tutorials/tutorials/hcp-webide-inserting-query-options/hcp-webide-inserting-query-options.md

     });
     ```

-    > Note the addition of the square brakets in the when applying the second filter.
+    > Note the addition of the square brackets in the when applying the second filter.

     ![items update](mob3-5_9a.png)